connectedbits/spot-flow/README.md

 Spot Flow is a workflow engine for Rails applications based on the [bpmn](https://www.bpmn.org) standard.
 It executes business processes defined in a [modeler](https://camunda.com/download/modeler/).

 Spot Flow uses [Spot Feel](https://github.com/connectedbits/spot-feel) to evaluate expressions and business rules in the BPMN model.
-It's designed to be extended with custom tasks and events.

 ## Usage